Information for Faculty

 In regards to access to higher education for students with disabilities, the intent of both pieces of impactful legislation, the American's with Disabilities Act (ADA) and the Rehabilitation Act of 1973, is to provide a level playing field.
 Accommodations are to ensure access, not necessarily success, and are therefore not intended to qualitatively change the nature of the academic course or program.

-A student who has registered with CAAT (i.e. has provided appropriate documentation of disability) may request letters outlining appropriate accommodations for each eligible course.
+A student who has registered with CAAT (i.e. has provided evidence of disability) may request letters outlining appropriate accommodations for each eligible course.
 These letters indicate accommodations that are recommended by CAAT professional staff.
 However, as the faculty member responsible for the academic content of the course, it is your responsibility, with consultation, to determine if the accommodations are reasonable.
 If you have concerns, please express those to CAAT staff.